Socioeconomic Status

 Socioeconomic status and breast cancer screening and treatment

 SES may also affect how likely a woman is to get breast cancer screening and how likely she is to have access to timely and high-quality care.
-For example, women who have health insurance are more likely than women who don’t have health insurance to get mammograms [6].
+For example, women who have health insurance are more likely than women who don’t have health insurance to get screening mammograms [6].

 Learn more about breast cancer screening among different groups of women.